Best Pop Up Displays in 2020

 Stack-ability - building taller displays and towers used to be the hallmark of custom design shops, typically using wooden and extrusion framing and fabric or rigid graphics.
 However, two of our pop up display kits now also allow their frames to be stacked, so that you can stack two 8ft tall frames to create a 16ft tall back-wall or even a 16ft tall tower!

-#1) The NEXT Pop Up Display, made by the same manufacturer as the VBurst, is one of a pair of Pop Up Displays that offer SEG graphics.
-It uses a light weight accordion frame which comes with a no-questions-asked lifetime warranty.
+#1) The NEXT Pop Up Display, is one of a small assortment of Pop Up Displays that offer SEG graphics.
+The Next uses a light weight accordion frame which comes with a no-questions-asked lifetime warranty.
 The dye sub printed fabric graphic is again probably the very best dye sub print available.
 The NEXT comes in multiple sizes, can be linked together to create many different shapes and configurations.
 It is also available as a back-lit unit, can be single-sided or double-sided.
 And, it can be stacked, creating 16ft tall back walls and towers.
 A 10ft Next display starts out at $1398 before adding a shipping case, side caps, back-lighting, and other optional accessories.

-#2) The Embrace is our other SEG Pop Up Display, made by the same manufacturer as the Hopup.
+#2) The Embrace is another SEG Pop Up Display.
 It is offered at a slightly lower price point than the Next.
-This frame is warranted for it’s lifetime against manufacturing defects, and comes with a high quality dye sub fabric print.
+This frame is warranted for it's lifetime against manufacturing defects, and comes with a high quality dye sub fabric print.
 The Embrace is modular like the Next, and can be linked together in different configurations.
 It can also be stacked, building displays up to 16ft tall.
-The Embrace is not available with back-lighting.
+The Embrace is also available with back-lighting.
 The 10ft Embrace starts out at $1200 including end caps and a shipping case.

 #3) The VBurst Pop Up Display is an accordion frame with a Velcro-receptive fabric graphic.
 This design comes with probably the very best dye sub print available in the industry today, mounted to a frame with a no-questions-asked lifetime warranty.
 Back-lighting is an option, with either LED or T5 fluorescent lights.
 The VBurst frames can be linked together and covered with a single graphic if desired, creating many different shapes and sizes.
 10ft VBurst pop up displays start at $1685 and go up from there as you add a shipping case, side caps, back-lighting, and accessories.

-#4) The Hopup Pop Up Display is an economical alternate, offered at a lower price point than the VBurst.
+#5) The Hopup Pop Up Display is another economical alternative to the VBurst.
 The frame comes with a lifetime warranty against manufacturing defects, and the fabric print quality is very good.
 Hopup frames can be linked together just like the VBurst, to create many different sizes and shapes.
 It is also available with back-lighting, but there may be slight shadows at frame hubs.
 The 10ft Hopup starts at $845 including printed end caps, before adding shipping cases, optional features and accessories.

 The Xpressions pop up displays use the lightest weight aluminum frame available on the market, and offer a unique, multiple graphic look that is popular with clients with lots of product images, especially if the images change frequently, or if different images need to be shown for different markets at different events.
 The frame comes with a lifetime warranty, and in dozens of different frame shapes and graphic skin combinations.
 Prices start at $835 for a 3ft wide display.